-"The figures released today confirm what we have been saying all along - that nursing homes and assisted living providers care for the most vulnerable in our communities and must be a top priority for assistance.
+"As the Governor stated, COVID-19 spreads through nursing homes 'like fire through dry grass.'
+While the focus has often been on hospitals, the figures confirm what we have been saying all along - that nursing homes and assisted living providers care for the most vulnerable in our communities and are the most susceptible to this virus.